-Thermostat
+Thermostat Options

-NOTE: IMPORTANT: all units MUST be operated by a 24V thermostat.
-Never use a line voltage disconnect switch as a means of operating the heater.
-The operation of unit sizes 30-125 by means other than by a 24V thermostat may result in the flame rollout switch tripping.
-For all available thermostat and thermostat accessory options, contact an authorized Factory Distributor.

-The unit may be controlled by a thermostat-either an optional thermostat (refer to Table 7) or a field-supplied 24V thermostat that must be field-installed in accordance with the thermostat manufacturer's instructions.
-Pay particular attention to the requirements regarding the location of the thermostat.
-In accordance with the wiring diagram provided with the unit, connect the thermostat at the 24V control wiring terminal strip on the back of the unit (refer to Control Connections section).
+- IMPORTANT: all units MUST be operated by a 24V thermostat.
+Never use a line voltage disconnect switch as a means of operating the heater. - The operation of unit sizes 30-125 by means other than by a 24V thermostat may result in the flame rollout switch tripping. - For all available thermostat and thermostat accessory options, contact an authorized Factory Distributor. - Install an optional thermostat (available with the heater) or a field-supplied 24V thermostat in accordance with the thermostat manufacturer's instructions.
+Pay particular attention to the requirements regarding the location of the thermostat. - Ensure that if there is a heat anticipator setting on the thermostat, it is set at 0.6 amps or in accordance with the amperage value noted on the heater wiring diagram. - Make thermostat connections at the terminal strip on the back of the heater (see Figure 9).
+The strip has five terminals: C, R, G, W1, and W2.
+Refer to the wiring diagram provided with the heater. - If the heater was ordered with a multiple heater control option, one thermostat can be used to control up to five heaters.
+This option includes a 40VA transformer that replaces the standard transformer in the control unit and a relay assembly that attaches to the additional unit.
+Option CL31 provides for control of two heaters.
+If control of additional heaters is desired (up to five total), option CL32, which is the relay assembly only, must be added to each additional heater.
+The option packages are shipped separately and include complete instructions on installation and wiring.